RaghavRamesh/RaghavRamesh.github.io/_posts/2016-11-29-pitfall-in-short-circuit-evaluation.md

 Short-circuit evaluation is an evaluation strategy used in many languages, JavaScript included.
 Recently I encountered a pitfall which costed me an hour of debugging.

 ### What is it?
-Simply put it's taking advantage of the fact that a boolean expression is only evaluated as long as its final result is not yet known.
+Simply put, it's taking advantage of the fact that a boolean expression is only evaluated, as long as its final result is not yet known.
 The following rules apply:

 ```
 false && (anything); // returns false